Automated deployment

 When deployment is complete, you can update the configuration.
 You can allocate additional memory, provide enhanced security, enable backups, configure email, or specify other configuration settings.

-Modify memory limits for Helix Search and Elasticsearch
+Modify memory limits for P4 Search and Elasticsearch

-By default, the Helix Search and Elasticsearch services are limited by the amount of allocated memory.
+By default, the P4 Search and Elasticsearch services are limited by the amount of allocated memory.
 You can adjust the limits in the configuration files to allocate sufficient memory for your deployment.

 Change the -Xms (minimum memory) and -Xmx (maximum memory) values in the following files: